 A KU faculty member since 2005, Henry Bial's research and teaching specialties include performance theory, religious performance, Jewish popular culture, and theatre historiography.
 He holds a PhD in Performance Studies from New York University and a BA in Folklore and Mythology from Harvard University.

 In addition to his scholarly pursuits, Dr. Bial has worked in a variety of capacities — director, performer, designer, playwright, dramaturg, and lighting operator — in university and professional theatres in New York, Kansas City, Boston, Minneapolis, and Albuquerque.
-A proud member of the Buran Theatre Company, he last appeared as The Man in the Purple Suit in The House of Fitzcarraldo .
+He originated the role of The Man in the Purple Suit in Buran Theatre Company's The House of Fitzcarraldo .

 Dr. Bial is a former President of the Association for Theatre in Higher Education (ATHE), a comprehensive non-profit professional membership organization.
 Founded in 1986, ATHE serves the interests of its diverse individual and organizational members, including college and university theatre departments and administrators, educators, graduate students, and theatre practitioners.

 - Theatre History and Criticism

 Hall Center for the Humanities